gogleva/SecretSanta/README.md

     - 1K,
     - 2K,
     - long sequences
-- consider having separate helper functions that are used by all/several runners:
-    - truncate_seq
-    - crop_names
-    - smth else?
 - Write vignettes for SecretSanta predict
     - Add links and references to the tool papers in function docs and vignette
-- add progress bars for parallelised tools, may be
+- why parallel version of TMHMM is so much slower
+- export cluster environment: try to get rid of my_pa

 expansion: